OWLcracker/big-data/README.md

 The following components were taken from other sources, adapted, configured and integrated into this project:

-- [Superset](https://github.com/apache/superset): The docker setup of the official Apache Superset repository is the foundation of the `docker-compose.yml` file and the startup scripts in the `docker` directoy used in this project.
+- [Superset](https://github.com/apache/superset): The docker setup of the official Apache Superset repository is the foundation of the `docker-compose.yml` file and the startup scripts in the `docker` directory used in this project.
 - [Spark](https://github.com/bitnami/containers/tree/main/bitnami/spark): The docker image is used to run the Spark Master and Workers.
 - [Jupyter](https://github.com/jupyter/docker-stacks/tree/main/images/pyspark-notebook): The docker image includes a Jupyter Server and an installation of Spark.
-It is used to run the the application code of the notebooks of this project and to run the Thrift Server.
+  It is used to run the application code from the notebooks of this project and to run the Thrift Server.

 ## Analysis

 ### Data
-The dataset which was used for the analysis of this project contains all events from the GDELT 2.0 Event Database starting at July 2015 and
+The dataset, which was used for the analysis of this project contains all events from the GDELT 2.0-Event Database, starting in July 2015 and

 ### Scalability